April McClain Delaney: Foreign policy

 McClain Delaney supports strengthening NATO, promoting U.S. economic interests abroad, and leading on issues like climate change to counter foreign policy challenges from China, Russia, and the Middle East.

 Iran

 In June 2025, after the American strikes on Iranian nuclear sites, McClain Delaney said that she was thankful that the strikes were successful as she believed a "nuclear-enabled Iran" would pose a "grave risk to American and global security", but expressed concerns with presidents' use of the Authorization for Use of Military Force of 2001 to conduct military strikes without congressional approval.
+In February 2026, she criticized further U.S. and Israeli strikes against Iran, saying that Trump "has not made his case to Congress or to the American people explaining why this action is justified and the consequences" and that Congress must reassert its constitutional authority to declare war.

 Israel

 In October 2023, amid the Hamas-led attack on Israel earlier that month, McClain Delaney expressed support for Israel and its right to defend itself, supported a letter calling on Egypt to create humanitarian zones in the Gaza Strip, and urged Congress to pass legislation providing additional humanitarian aid and assistance to Israeli missile defense systems.
 She also condemned anti-Israel rhetorics on college campuses and supported calls by New York Attorney General Letitia James for increased moderation on social media platforms to remove hate speech and propaganda associated with the Hamas attacks.
 McClain Delaney said she was sympathetic to the loss of civilian lives in Gaza, Israel, and Lebanon, but opposes calls for an immediate ceasefire in the Gaza war and conditioning U.S. military aid to Israel.
 She also condemned pro-Palestinian protests on university campuses and called on university presidents, law enforcement, and political leaders to protect Jewish students attending schools with ongoing protests.

 In January 2025, McClain Delaney was one of 45 Democrats to vote for a bill to place sanctions on the International Criminal Court for issuing arrest warrants against Benjamin Netanyahu and former Israeli Defense Minister Yoav Gallant.
 Following the vote, she signed onto a letter to the president of the ICC calling on the court to rescind its arrest warrants against Israeli leaders.

 During the Congressional summer recess of 2025, McClain Delaney was supposed to attend an AIPAC-sponsored trip to Israel, but decided not to go because she would've arrived after other attending lawmakers.